On the potential energy in a gravitationally bound two-body system with arbitrary mass distribution: Introduction

 \section{Introduction}

-An earlier study on the potential energy problem \citep{WilDwi} had been motivated by the remark that the ``potential energy is a rather mysterious quantity'' \citep{Car98}.
+An earlier study on the potential energy problem \citep{WilDwi} had been motivated by the remark that the ``potential energy is a rather mysterious quantity'' \citep{Car98}\footnote{In this context it is of interest that \citet{Bri65} discussed this problem in relation to electrostatic potential energy.}.
 It led to the identification of the ``source region'' of the potential energy for the special case of a system with two masses~$M_{\rm E}$ and $M_{\rm M}$ subject to the condition $M_{\rm E} \gg M_{\rm M}$.
 An attempt to generalize the study without this condition required either violations of the energy conservation principle as formulated by \citet{Lau20} for a closed system, or a reconsideration of an assumption we made concerning the gravitational interaction process \citep{Wiletal}.
 The changes necessary to comply with the energy conservation principle will be the theme of this article, in addition to a generalization of the potential energy concept for a system of two spherically symmetric bodies~A and B with masses~$m_{\rm A}$ and $m_{\rm B}$ without the above condition.

 We will again exclude any further energy contributions, such as rotational or thermal energies, and make use of the fact that the external gravitational potential of a spherically symmetric body of mass~$m$ and radius~$r_m$ is that of a corresponding point mass at the centre, i.e.